panva/jose/docs/jwt/verify/interfaces/JWTVerifyOptions.md

 Clock skew tolerance

 - In seconds when number (e.g. 5)
-- Parsed as seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").
+- Resolved into a number of seconds when a string (e.g. "5 seconds", "10 minutes", "2 hours").

-Used when validating the JWT "nbf" (Not Before) and "exp" (Expiration Time) claims, and when validating the "iat" (Issued At) claim if the maxTokenAge option is set.
+Used when validating the JWT "nbf" (Not Before) and "exp" (Expiration Time) claims, and when validating the "iat" (Issued At) claim if the [`maxTokenAge` option](../../../types/interfaces/JWTClaimVerificationOptions.md#maxtokenage) is set.

 ***